 Tax incentives and/or other incentives for drivers of electric vehicles in MN.

 Great River Energy's Revolt initiative offers the ability to power a PEV with 100% wind energy for the lifetime of the vehicle.
 The program requires no additional cost, however standard or off-peak rates still apply for the electricity used.
-For more information, see the Great River Energy Revolt website.
+For more information, see Revolt's Wind Energy Promotion page.